 PubSub+ is a platform that enables the design, discovery, streaming and full lifecycle management of events across distributed enterprises.
 It provides all of the tools necessary to support a modern event-driven architecture.
-The main components of the platform are PubSub+ Event Brokers, PubSub+ Event Portal (coming October 2019) and PubSub+ Cloud Console.
+The main components of the platform are PubSub+ Event Brokers, PubSub+ Event Portal and PubSub+ Cloud Console.
 Most of the content here focuses on PubSub+ Event Brokers.
-Get up to speed on the core concepts here.

 Solace PubSub+ Event Brokers have built-in support for a variety of proprietary and open standard protocols and APIs, so you can create and connect apps with whatever language, open protocols and APIs you choose, without worrying about translation.